What is HIV Prevention England?

 HIV Prevention England (HPE) is the national HIV prevention programme for England.
 It delivers a nationally co-ordinated programme of HIV prevention work with UK-based black African people and with gay men/men who have sex with men (MSM).
 It brings together campaigns, online services, local work and policy work.
 It works closely with black African, gay, and faith communities, NHS clinics, local authorities and Public Health England.

 HPE is a nationally funded programme, funded by Public Health England, designed to complement locally commissioned prevention in areas of higher prevalence.
-It is managed by Terrence Higgins Trust.
+It is part of Terrence Higgins Trust.

 What are we aiming to achieve?